 Neither Oiltanking nor Enterprise has any employees.
-All of the operating functions and general and administrative support services of Oiltanking and Enterprise are provided by employees of EPCO pursuant to an administrative services agreement ("ASA") or by other service providers.
+As of January 1, 2015, all of the operating functions and general and administrative support services of Oiltanking and Enterprise will be provided by employees of EPCO pursuant to an administrative services agreement ("ASA") or by other service providers.